slotti64/HL7-EU-Common-cancer-concept-model/README.md

 # HL7 EU Common Cancer Model
-# Concept Model and Glossary for Common Cancer Model Project
+## Formal Concept Model and Glossary

 The initial OWL 2 model was generated from [European Cancer Common Conceptual Model v2](https://confluence.hl7.org/download/attachments/281282385/CancerLogicalModel_20250414_Rev.png?version=1&modificationDate=1744961792994&api=v2) with Claude's LLM support.
 The Cameo Concept Model plugin imported this OWL model into MacDraw UML 2024x, which was revised, integrated, and extended with the existing glossary.